Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 The Forest Path Towards Cruceiro Marco do CoutoThe Forest Path Towards Cruceiro Marco do Couto

-Where several roads converge in another 900 meters, you encounter this cruceiro, called the Cruceiro Marco do Couto.
+About 100 meters later, where several roads converge, you encounter this cruceiro, called the Cruceiro Marco do Couto.
 We paused, placed our stones and sent our own individual prayers for the journey.

 At this cross you are at approximately 8.4 kilometers into day three on the Camino Finisterre.